Erik Buell: Leaving Harley-Davidson

 With the stunted development, Buell's inquiry with his employer to gain engineering and financial support was declined due to reliability problems with the Barton engine.
-Buell then quit his job at Harley-Davidson to devote more time to his racing effort.
+Buell then quit his job at Harley-Davidson to devote more time to racing.

 The Buell Motor Company

 By late 1984, Yamaha TZs were scarce (Yamaha had ceased production of the TZ series) and the competing Hondas were selling for around $30,000.
 Buell offered his RW750s under the 'Buell Motor Company' marque for $15,900 to press accolades.
-The American Machinist's Union Racing Team bought, tested and raced the first publicly sold RW750 (commonly known as 'RW750 number 2'), and gave it glowing marks.
+The American Machinist's Union Racing Team bought, tested and raced the first publicly sold RW750 ('RW750 number 2'), and gave it glowing marks.

 In the Spring of 1985 the AMA announced that the Superbike class would supplant Formula One as the premier road racing class for the 1986 racing season, and the Formula One class would be discontinued, leaving Buell with no market for his creation.